raesene/container-security-site/attackers/kubernetes_ssrf.md

 ### Pod Readiness Probes

 Another possible Node SSRF vector comes from pod readiness probes.
 This was first noted in [this GitHub issue from 2021](https://github.com/kubernetes/kubernetes/issues/99425).
 Whilst the vector is blind SSRF, it does allow some more flexibility than pod images, in that it allows for headers to be specified and specific paths to be targeted.
+It's worth noting this can also be done with [container lifecycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/)

 From that issue a sample pod definition would look like